juhojo/jigsaw_toxicity_classification/report.md

 - Algorithm: A machine learning algorithm that is used to classify the inputs
 - Model: The result of the training, this will perform the label predictions (Maheshwari, 2018)

-Some studies suggest to utilize a combination of CNNs and Bi-directional LSTMs (C-BiLSTM) to achieve a high performing classifier for a test very similar to ours (Yenala et al., 2014).
+Some studies suggest to utilize a combination of C-BiLSTM to achieve a high performing classifier for a test very similar to ours (Yenala et al., 2014).

 More generally, use of RNNs, LSTM being an example of these, in NLP is an intuitive and an advisable method.
 RNNs exceed in grammar learning.
 This is mainly because their ability to process sequences of inputs, such as, in the case of toxicity filtering, sequences of words.